kathrynr22/be-nc-news/error-handling.md

   - `sort_by` a column that doesn't exist
   - `order` !== "asc" / "desc"
   - `author` / `topic` that is not in the database
-  - `author` / `topic` that exists but does not have any articles associated with it
+  - `author` / `topic` that exists but does not have any articles associated with it NOT DONE THIS ONE YET

 ### PATCH `/api/comments/:comment_id`